michel1991/ocp-java-11/io/md/SERIALIZATION.md

 define classes that manage transient or short-lived data.
 Application processes change quite frequently, and trying to reconstruct a process is often considered a bad idea.

+##### During deserialization from an I/O stream, which element
+##### of the class can be used to assign a value to the deserialized object?
+* A. Variable initializer
+* B. Instance initializer
+* C. Static initializer
+* D. Constructor
+* E. The restoreObject() method
+* F. None of the above

+When data is deserialized, none of variable initializers, instance initializers, or constructors is called.
+The class can have static initializers, but they are not called as part of deserialization.
+Finally, there is no restoreObject() method that is used in standard deserialization.
+For these reasons, option F is correct.